 The antiquated Royal Palace of Patan presents a fabulous picture of medieval Nepal.
-This concentrated mass of sanctuaries is maybe the most outwardly staggering presentation of Newari design to be found in Nepal, even after the current remodel and framework.
+This concentrated mass of sanctuaries is maybe the most outwardly staggering presentation of the Newari design to be found in Nepal, even after the current remodel and framework.
 The development in the square went into overdrive during the Malla time frame, especially during the rule of King Siddhinarsingh Malla.
-The royal palace grandstands best expressions dealing with iron, metal and woods.
+The royal palace grandstands’ best expressions deal with iron, metal, and woods.

-Most of all, a visit to the both palaces, exposes you to rich cultural aspects of Nepal.
+Most of all, a visit to both palaces, exposes you to the rich cultural aspects of Nepal.
 Hence, have fun while exploring the beautiful arts and designs on the tour.
-Similarly, learn the long history related with these palaces.
+Similarly, learn the long history related to these palaces.
 Bhaktapur and Patan Day tour with Nepal Hiking Team is an incredible short tour to observe the greater and wider historical and artistic aspects of Nepal.
-You can also explore the wonderful heritage sites located in Kathmandu city through Kathmandu Day tour.
+You can also explore the wonderful heritage sites located in Kathmandu city through the Kathmandu Day tour.

 Itinerary of the Bhaktapur and Patan day tour: